MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 Year        : 2018
 ```

-This command shows how to use the **ConvertTo-Json** and **ConvertFrom-Json** cmdlet to convert an object to a JSON string and a JSON object.
+This example shows how to use the **ConvertTo-Json** and **ConvertFrom-Json** cmdlet to convert an object to a JSON string and a JSON object.

 ## PARAMETERS